How do aerospace engineers solve their problems? They just wing it!

 Average Salaries for Aerospace Engineers

-It’s time to get into financial information now that you understand what your educational requirements will be.
 Even compared to other branches of engineering, aerospace engineering pays very well.
-This is in large part due to the difficulty of the work and high demand for aerospace engineers.
+This is in large part due to the difficulty of the work and the high demand for aerospace engineers.

-Payscale reports that the current average salary for aerospace engineers is $85,924 a year, or $38.04 an hour.
-Bear in mind that this covers salaries from all experience levels so it’s more vague than people would expect at first.
+Payscale reports that the current average salary for aerospace engineers is $91,162 a year.
+Bear in mind that this covers salaries at all experience levels, so it’s more vague than people would expect at first.

-Up next is the more specific pay details for other experience levels.
+Up next are the more specific pay details for other experience levels.

 Highest Salaries for Aerospace Engineers